Multi-point Green's functions for SLE and an estimate of Beffara: Preliminaries

 We may write that

-where the last line follows since, if considered path-wise, the Brownian motion must enter $B_R(z)$ if it is to hit a different side of the boundary in $D_1$ versus $D_2$ by equation \eqref{bdryChange}.
-By the Beurling estimate (Proposition \ref{beurling2}), By noting that $\inrad_{D_1}(w) \le c\,|z-w|$ by the choice of $R$ and the definition of $R$-close, and splitting into the cases when $\beta \ge 1$ versus $\beta < 1$ we see
+where the last line follows since, if considered path-wise, the Brownian motion must enter $B_R(z)$ if it is to hit a different side of the boundary in $D_1$ versus $D_2$ by~(\ref{bdryChange}).
+By the Beurling estimate (Proposition~\ref{beurling2}),